hughfdjackson/ele/README.markdown

 * wrap any function to create a new function whose return values are auto-logged
 * See the timestamp associated with any occurance of logging

+There's very little magic involved, though **so be warned**:

+* objects that get passed in to be logged won't be cloned or serialised on the way in;  that decision is up to you.

 ## API

 Creating a logger instance is as easy as calling the library function: